awslabs/aws-well-architected-labs/Reliability/300_Testing_for_Resiliency_of_EC2_RDS_and_S3/Lab_Guide.md

 1. The website is _not_ available.
 Some errors you might see reported:
    * **No Response / Timeout**: Request was successfully sent to EC2 server, but server no longer has connection to an active database
-   * **504 Gateway Time-out**: Amazon Elastic Load Balancer has removed the servers that are unable to repsond and added new ones, but the new ones have not yet finished initialization, and there are no healthy hosts to receive the request.
+   * **504 Gateway Time-out**: Amazon Elastic Load Balancer has removed the servers that are unable to repsond and added new ones, but the new ones have not yet finished initialization, and there are no healthy hosts to receive the request
+   * **502 Bad Gateway**: The Amazon Elastic Load Balancer got a bad request from the server

 1. Continue on to the next steps, periodically returning to attempt to refresh the website.

 #### 3.4.2 Failover to standby

 1. On the database console **Configuration** tab
    1. Refresh and note the values of the **Info** field.
 It will ultimately return to **Available** then the failover is complete
    1. Note the AZs for the _primary_ and _standby_ instances.
 They have swapped as the _standby_ has no taken over _primary_ responsibility, and the former _primary_ has been restarted.